silevitas/videojs-schema/README.md

 `baseObject` - an option object of properties onto which to build the video specific metadata.
 For example this could be used to include a publisher object:

-`includeClips` - if `true`, includes a list of clips under a "hasPart" array, based on the CODE cue points within the video.
-Default is `false`.

-`includeContentUrl` - if `true`, includes a direct URL to the highest MP4 rendition of the video.
-Be careful with short-expiry TTL URLs.
-Default is `false`.

-`includeEmbedUrl` - if `false`, no embed url is included.
-Inlcuding thisURL may be expected by search engines.
-Default is `true`.

-`transcript` - if `true`, a captions or subtitles track with a matching language will be added as a transcript.
-Default is `false`.

-`transcriptMatchAny` - if `true` and `transcript` is also `true`, a transcript will be added from the first usable track, if there is no language match.
-Default is `false`.

 ```json
 "baseObject": {
   "publisher": {